Caprese Salad is an easy Mediterranean salad prepared with a handful of fresh ingredients.

 Jump to:

-Caprese Salad, Insalata Caprese in Italian, means salad from Capri, which is an Italian island.
+Caprese Salad, Insalata Caprese in Italian, means salad from Capri.
+The island of Capri belongs to Italy.

 The salad consists of fresh basil leaves, fresh buffalo mozzarella and tomatoes.